 7. Within 24 to 72 hours you will be contacted by a member of the adoption team to clarify any issues or to inform you that your application has been approved or denied.

 The animals in our care are adopted at our discretion.
 We reserve the right to make a studied determination as to the best home placement for that particular animal.

-Dogs: The cost for a dog adoption is $125.00 which includes vaccinations, spaying/neutering and microchipping by 24 hour Pet Watch.
+Dogs: The cost for a dog adoption is $125.00 which includes vaccinations, spaying/neutering, Heartworm testing, Heartworm preventative, deworming, flea and tick preventative, ear cleaning, nail trimming and microchipping by 24 hour Pet Watch.
 If the dog is too young to be spayed/neutered at the time of adoption then additional fees are involved. * If you reside in Lehigh County you are also required to purchase a county dog license for $6.95.

-Cats: The cost for a cat adoption is $85.00 which includes vaccinations, spaying/neutering and microchipping by 24 hour Pet Watch.
-If the cat is too young to be spayed/neutered at the time of adoption then additonal fees are involved.
+Cats: The cost for a cat adoption is $85.00 which includes vaccinations, spaying/neutering, FelV testing, deworming, flea and tick preventative, ear cleaning, nail trimming and microchipping by 24 hour Pet Watch.
+If the cat is too young to be spayed/neutered at the time of adoption then additional fees are involved.

 Guinea Pigs: $10.00

 All dogs and cats adopted from the Humane Society are spayed and neutered before the animals leave the shelter to reside in their new homes.

 If your application is approved, the pet is then placed on the Spay/Neuter Schedule.
 The surgery will either be performed in our on-site surgery suite or will be performed at one of our local participating veterinary hospitals.
 Because we need to work around the availabitly of the veterinarians' services, it may take one week to ten days before the surgery is performed and the pet is ready to go to its permanent home.